tralfamadude/pdf_trio/README.md

-#                  research-pub Classifier
+#                  PDF Trio, a Classifier Ensemble

+##          Highlights
+Up to 98% accuracy is achieved in classifying PDF files using BERT, Inception V3, and FastText.
+A REST API service is defined for production use.

-##          Purpose
+##          Introduction
 This repo defines a Machine Learning (ML) ensemble of classifiers to predict whether a PDF doc is a "research publication".
 It also includes a URL based classifier for quick assessment, based solely on the URL.
-A REST service takes PDF contents and returns a JSON for the classification result.
+A REST service takes PDF contents and returns a JSON of the classification result.
+With a different training set, a different kind of classifier can be created.

 The purpose of this project is to identify research works for richer cataloging in production at [Internet Archive](https://archive.org).
 Research